jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 temporal features, predict memory leaks ahead of time before impacting systems, or finding rare message entries in service logs with billions records.
 We applies all these techniques to real-time data streams.

+As another example, although distributed logging is a solved problem and many solutions already exist, what still needs to be mastered is the extraction of meaningful and actionable information from massive logs.
+While many argue that "the more [data] the merrier", in reality, the more log statements you have, the less you can find due to noise and non-determinism.

 With the success of anomaly detection in 2017-2018, in 2019 we are planning the next phase of our next-gen monitoring and troubleshooting suite.
 We will extend anomaly detection by implementing two new detector services for distributed trace and service logs.